lddubeau/wed/packages/core/doc/usage.rst

 * Whitespace before the start tag of the top element or after the end tag of the top element may not be preserved.

+* CData sections are converted to text when the document is read by wed but are not reconverted to CData later.

 The Generic Mode
 ================